 - Are you prepared for your child’s reactions, whether they are good or bad?

 - Ask for a friend’s help when making a profile.
-They can help you pick out a flattering picture and eliminate any cliches from your profile.
+They can help you pick out a flattering picture and eliminate cliches from your profile.

 - Be honest about what you are looking for in a partner, but also be open-minded.
 Don’t make a long list of do’s and don’t’s because no one is perfect.
 Instead think of things that could be real dealbreakers for you, like smoking or disliking pets.

-- Once you’ve decided to meet up with someone rather give them your mobile phone number to make plans - with a landline number a person can find out your home address.
+- Once you’ve decided to meet up with someone give them your mobile phone number to make plans - with a landline number a person can find out your home address.

 Even if your teen isn’t using online dating sites, there’s a pretty good chance that they are meeting strangers online via Instagram or the many other social media channels that they are on.
 It’s best to have an open conversation with your teen about maintaining online privacy and being safe.

 Opening the channels of communication will hopefully prevent your teen from hiding things from you.
 Things to discuss with your teenager should include:

 - The dangers of sharing information, like where you live and go to school.

 - The fact that you can’t trust people you meet online when you first meet them.

 - How to maintain your online reputation, such as what photos are okay to share and what photos are not.